dnene/nestegg/README.rst

 .. contents::

-On-demand, lightweight, package building pypi mirror
+Continuous Integration server and on-demand, lightweight, package building pypi mirror

 Features
 --------

 .. note ::

-  Still in early stages, though has enough features for me to use it
+  Still in early stages and not yet entirely stable, actively being worked on.

 **Implemented**

+* **Continuous integration**: Test all defined source builds at defined intervals (implemented).

+  * Pending:

+    * Run tests based on git / hg commits.
+    * Offer readonly web based interface to past tests and results

-* *Pypi like repository*: For software you author or python libraries you modify but only publish internally
+* **Pypi like repository**: For software you author or python libraries you modify but only publish internally
-* *Pypi Mirror*: Mirrors packages from pypi.python.org.
+* **Pypi Mirror**: Mirrors packages from pypi.python.org.

   * *On demand*: Packages are downloaded only when requested for.
   * *Lightweight*: Downloads and mirrors only those versions requested for.

 **TODO**

-* **Continuous integration**: Test all defined source builds at defined intervals and/or based on git / hg commits.
-Offer readonly web based interface to past tests and results
 * Apache integration using mod_wsgi
 * Refresh pypi packages and indices
 * Additional python versions (currently tested only with python 3.3)